 Seville is very well known for its heartwarming historical centre, where tourists and locals come together to enjoy a few tapas on the sunny terrace.
-However, the province of Seville also offers beautiful renovated cortijos and equestrian fincas, as well as hunting estates .
+However, the province of Seville also offers beautifully renovated cortijos and equestrian fincas, as well as hunting estates.
 These are what make this province complete, and what attract people from all over the world to enjoy the Andalusian lifestyle.

 Living in Seville, city and countryside

 The contrast between the vibrant city centre and the calming countryside is significant.
 Also for the quieter environments, tourists are demanding.
-The surrounding villages of this Andalusian province provides the visitor with a wide variety of rural accommodation for anyone who wants to practice outdoor activities, such as hiking, cycling, horse riding or canyoning.
+The surrounding villages of this Andalusian province provide visitors with a wide variety of rural accommodation for anyone who wants to practice outdoor activities, such as hiking, cycling, horse riding or canyoning.

-The locals from Seville countryside are professionals at making the best wine, the best olive oil, and the best ham – jamón iberico de pata negra.
-This ham is the best delicacies Spain has to offer; eating one small piece of ham is an experience!
-As while the ham melts on your tongue, the flavours create a magical sensation.
+The locals from Seville countryside are professionals at making the best wine, the best olive oil, and the best ham – Jamón Ibérico de Pata Negra.
+This ham is one of the best delicacies Spain has to offer; even eating a tiny piece of this ham is an experience!
+Whilst the ham melts on your tongue, the flavours create a magical sensation.

 Nature in Seville